Tag: community

 That would be a wonderful way to live.
 Instead, the is divided.
 It could be political lines.
 It could be music styles.
 It could be preaching styles.

 The trick often is not responding out of our emotions and trigger-responses.
 Often, it is thinking, talking, and working it out together over time.
 Why do we think one path will work better than another?
-If we don’t have the answer to our own path, we will often dismiss other perspectives out of unconscious fear.
+If we don’t have the answer to our own path, we will often dismiss other perspectives out of unconscious .

-The other side effect is that our bonds are tested because people feel dismissed or ignored when there is no significant .
+The other side effect is that our bonds are tested because people feel dismissed or ignored when there is no significant conversation.
 Without significant conversation, misunderstandings occur, feelings are hurt, and the church’s is damaged.

 ※Questions※